- What file formats can I upload?

 7) Will WhiteWall check my image file after it is uploaded?

 We automatically check the resolution of your image file to see if it suitable for the dimensions you want produced.
-For Photo Books and Photo Calendars, a warning is shown if the resolution is insufficient.
+For coffee table books and photo calendars, a warning is shown if the resolution is insufficient.
 For all other products, we simply do not show the formats that are not feasible.
 Thus, you do not need to worry about whether or not your picture’s resolution is high enough.

 Unfortunately, we cannot undertake additional inspection of your image file for aspects such as focus, contrast, errors in the image, etc.